 Attitudes toward diagnosing and managing chronic migraine

 Attitudes were assessed by two Likert-type items without scoring.
 Figure 2 visualizes confidence in diagnosing chronic migraine.
 About 65 % of respondents felt very confident in diagnosing chronic migraine, while the remainder were somewhat or not confident.
-For management, roughly 53.8 % were somewhat confident, 43.4 % were very confident and only 2.8 % were not confident.
+For management, roughly 53.8 % were somewhat confident, 43.4 % were very confident, and only 2.8 % were not confident.
 Table 5 presents the full distribution of responses.

 TABLE 5.
 The table shows the attitudes toward diagnosing and managing chronic migraine